zeplar-exe/FsTag/CONTRIBUTING.md

 Visual Studio, Rider, or any established .NET IDE.
 Localization keys should be abbreviated or shortened where possible as to avoid long lines for attributes.

+### Configuration

+All configuration settings are implemented in FsTag/Data/Configuration.cs.
+This is a class which is serialized/deserializd by JSON.NET, thus requiring the `[JsonProperty]` attribute.
+All configuration properties should be snake_case, with the C# identifier being UpperCamelCase.